 - There is a high threat of kidnapping throughout Sudan.
 Foreigners, including NGO workers, could be targeted.

 - You should remain vigilant and avoid large crowds and protests anywhere in Sudan as violence could occur with little warning.

 - Violent clashes and military activity have occurred in border regions with South Sudan, especially in the disputed area of Abyei and in Southern Kordofan and Blue Nile states, including in state capitals.
 Border instability has been further exacerbated by violent conflict in South Sudan.

 - Violence and ongoing clashes between rebel groups and the Sudanese Armed Forces continue in Darfur.

-- There is an ongoing and high risk of kidnapping of foreigners throughout Darfur.
-Kidnappings are not restricted to rural areas and have also occurred in and around the state capitals and towns, including Nyala, Kutum and Zalingei.
+- There is high threat of kidnapping of foreigners throughout Darfur.
+Kidnappings are not restricted to rural areas and have occurred in and around the state capitals and towns, including Nyala, Kutum and Zalingei.
 Aid workers and expatriates are commonly targeted.

 - Landmines have been laid in rural areas.
 The Eastern States and Southern Kordofan are the most affected areas.